Borrowing from IT

 Body of knowledge

 The posters and all the promotional material are all dedicated to the body of knowledge that Evers and his like-minded community members have built up and put to use for their current and future clients.
 In short: the online movement of full-scale data architects is alive and well.
 The members regularly see each other in meetups and poster parties (!) that Evers organizes.
 In that sense, Evers definitely lives up to his moniker of data missionary.
-And as a certified data vault master, he’s in rarefied company: there are only fifteen people bearing this title in the Netherlands.
+And as a certified data vault master, he’s part of an exclusive group: there are only fifteen people bearing this title in the Netherlands.

 Conscience of the organization